 Predicted resource status information signalled from neighbor NG-RAN node(s): this can be calculated using, e.g., predictions of some or all of the resource information specified in current XnAP

 Validity time for the Model Inference output predictions.
-FFS whether validity time is applied to all outputs produced by the Model Inference function.
+Model output validity to be discussed in normative phase per inference output.

 The predicted UE(s) selected to be handed over to target NG-RAN node (will be used by RAN node internally)

-Editor’s Note: FFS other output information expected from AI/ML-based load balancing.

 5.2.2.6 Feedback of AI/ML-based Load Balancing

 To optimize the performance of AI/ML-based load balancing model, following feedback can be considered to be collected from NG-RAN nodes: